 Last year’s products

 Last year’s products have often become a shelf warmer when there are newer versions with enhanced or better features on the market.
 These products are offered on Black Friday with particularly high price reductions.
 But a closer look at the more recent product is sometimes worthwhile.
 It may well be that these have useful extra features, for which one is already paying a few dollars more.
 Also, you can usually find these shelf warmer products with high discounts even on normal days.
 If you are ready to buy older models, you can relax and save yourself the trouble of Black Friday.
+Energy consumption is a potential hidden cost to consider as well.

 Key figures bingo